 - 4.1 The effective implementation of this LDS will require the consideration of the most effective governance support procedures.
 According to the Council's constitution, full Council approval is required prior to any consultation or submission of the Local Plan.
 Harrow Council operates a Cabinet Structure.
-Prior to documents being agreed by full Council, the Local Plan must first be reported to the Planning Policy Working Group (Member panel), before being recommended to Cabinet and ultimately full Council.
-The Planning Policy Working Group is charged with overseeing the preparation and implementation of the LDS and making recommendations to the Cabinet. - 4.2 On occasions the Council's Overview and Scrutiny Committee may 'call in' decisions, prior to being considered by Cabinet.
+Prior to documents being agreed by full Council, the Local Plan must first be reported to the Planning Policy Advisory Panel (Cabinet panel).
+The Panel's responsibility is to give detailed consideration and input of matters relating to Local Plan and make recommendations to the Cabinet (and ultimately full Council).
+The Planning Policy Advisory Panel is also charged with overseeing the preparation and implementation of the LDS. - 4.2 On occasions the Council's Overview and Scrutiny Committee may 'call in' decisions, prior to being considered by Cabinet.
 The Overview and Scrutiny Committee is charged with ensuring the Council is accountable for its decisions processes. - 4.3 The timeframe necessary to comply with the Council's in house processes and procedures has been included within timeline given for preparing the Local Plan, although where necessary this will include special committee meetings.